trentm/node-kthxbai/README.md

 ## Pragmas

+Pragmas are optional special comments in ".kthxbai" files with this form:

+    # +pragma: PRAGMA1 [PRAGMA2...]

+For example:

+    # +pragma: rm-self

+Supported pragmas:

 - `rm-self`: Will result a locally installed "kthxbai" node module being removed when `kthxbai` is run.
+- `scrub-package-json`: Remove npm server-added fields to package.json files.

 # TODO

-- release as kthxbai with renamings
 - s/--force/-y/ and have it prompt
-- XXXs in docs
+- XXXs and TODOs in docs
 - support dir handling:
     kthxbai  # $projDir/node_modules/
     kthxbai . # Error out if not a "node_modules" dir or subdir